kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 {{< caution >}}
-Your config file contains keys that can decrypt the contents in etcd, so you must properly restrict permissions on your control-plane nodes so only the user who runs the `kube-apiserver` can read it.
+Your config file contains keys that can decrypt the contents in etcd, so you must properly restrict permissions on your control-planes so only the user who runs the `kube-apiserver` can read it.
 {{< /caution >}}

 ## Verifying that data is encrypted